 A credit score is a three digit number that tells someone how likely you are to repay a debt or a loan.
 Banks and lenders decide on whether they should give you the money or not based on your credit score.
 So it’s good to have a high credit score.
-However, it is not that easy to increase your credit score.
-It won’t increase over night.
+However, it is not that easy to increase your credit score, especially if it has been damaged by debt.
 Here are some steps to increase your credit score.

 Watch out for your credit card balances

 You should keep a watch on your credit card balance and how you spend.
 Your credit score depends on how much credit you have vs how much you are using.
 The percentage should be low for a good credit score.
 So, when your balance is less, you should spend accordingly, this is not just for the sake of saving your balance, but to also keep a good ratio.

 Eliminate credit card balances

 John Ulzheimer, a nationally recognized credit expert said, “A good way to improve your credit score is to eliminate nuisance balances”.
 Those are the small balances you have on a number of credit cards.
 One of the major things that your score considers is just how many of your cards have balances.
 Hence, spending some amount on one card and some amount in another account instead of using the same card, can hurt your score.
 The solution to it is by paying off all the small balances you have.

 Pay up on time